 Every other Tuesday, we pose a question about freelancing to the Upwork Facebook community.
 These questions allow the community to share their knowledge about working and hiring on Upwork, as well as other tips on how to become better freelancers.

-Here is part one of our favorite Tip Tuesday answers from November and December 2013, featuring advice for getting interviews, keeping skills sharp, and the best ways to use skill tests to build your profile.
+Here is part one of our favorite Tip Tuesday answers, featuring advice for getting interviews and keeping skills sharp.

 “Reply with promptness, personality and professionalism.
 I like looking at the original job posting to see its visibility.
 Invite-only jobs give me warm fuzzies: This client has probably applied filters and then filtered through the resulting contractors.
 I always begin my reply with thanks.
 And then I respond to the job posting and any requirements the client has specified.
 I answer and ask questions.
 I confirm that I am indeed qualified for the skill set required.
 These not only show interest, but my understanding of the job posting.
 And I keep the letter short.
 We’re all busy bees.
 Concise and catchy, that’s my motto.”